universal-ctags/ctags/docs/optlib.rst

 impact of using ``!`` for the parsers may be weaker than forcing t to use ``F``.

-For xcmd and regex parsers we prepare the way to override the default file kind letter, ``F``.
-Though using this in regex parser is not recommend.
-Try not using ``F`` as a kind letter in your regex parser.
-In xcmd parser you may have no choice if the back-end tags file generator uses ``F`` for its own purpose.

 Usage
 ......................................................................
 For overriding add ``fileKind`` long flag ``--langdef=LANG`` option.